 Moreover, MIDI actively engages with the neighboring communities of Gżira and Sliema, supporting various grassroots initiatives.
 In collaboration with the Sliema Local Council, MIDI has embarked on a project to refurbish the playground located within the George Bonello Du Puis gardens at Qui-Si-Sana.
-Collaborating with the Sliema Local Council, MIDI has undertaken the refurbishment of the George Bonello Du Puis gardens playground at Qui-Si-Sana and completed it in a number of phases over four years.

 MIDI also continues to offer various premises which form part of the Group's assets free of charge to non-profit organisations and other third parties to carry out activities and events which benefit the community.
-In line with this commitment, MIDI will once again be supporting the Ghaqda Mużikali Mount Carmel Gżira during their programme of events for the annual feast of Our Lady of Mount Carmel.
+In line with this commitment, MIDI will once again be supporting the Għaqda Mużikali Mount Carmel Gżira during their programme of events for the annual feast of Our Lady of Mount Carmel.

 As part of an ongoing sponsorship to Zibel, an NGO focusing on environmental clean-ups and a healthier livelihood, MIDI will be extending its sponsorship for the berthing costs of two boats which are being used by the NGO.
-Together with the berthing costs MIDI is also supplying the necessary services for the operation of a Seabin at the Manoel Island Yacht Marina.
-This Seabin is contributing to keep a cleaner water environment in the Marina, as this device collects floating plastics and debris from the sea surface.